apitrace/apitrace/HACKING.markdown

  * indentation is 4 spaces

- * never use tabs as indents
+ * never use tabs as indents, except on Makefiles

  * otherwise tab equals to 8 spaces